Harsha-mj/Property_Price_Predection/README.md

 # 🏡 Property Price Prediction App

 This web app uses a machine learning model to predict the estimated price of a property based on various features like size, age, location, and property type.
+Click on [Streamlit](https://propertypricepredection-fsybbqrdwfpeqmdinbazju.streamlit.app/) to open the app

-Built with [Streamlit](https://propertypricepredection-fsybbqrdwfpeqmdinbazju.streamlit.app/) and trained on real estate data, this tool helps estimate property prices quickly and interactively.
+Built with Streamlit and trained on real estate data, this tool helps estimate property prices quickly and interactively.

 ---